Snyk runtime sensor

 kubectl create namespace snyk-runtime-sensor

-3. Create a secret with your service account token, which has the appropriate permissions under the created namespace:
+3. Create a secret with your service account token, which has the appropriate permissions (as instructed in the prerequisites section) under the created namespace:

 kubectl create secret generic <<YOUR_SECRET_NAME>> --from-literal=snykToken=<<YOUR_TOKEN>> -n snyk-runtime-sensor